91㽶ɫƵ

 Will public liability insurance cover me if I need to visit a client?

-Yes, public liability insurance will cover you if you need to visit a client.
+Yes, public liability insurance can cover you if you need to visit a client.
 If an incident occurs during your visit, such as a client being injured, your public liability insurance can help cover any legal fees or compensation.
 It's essential to ensure you're covered for all business activities, whether at your premises or at a client’s location.

 Does it cost to claim on public liability insurance?